DArcMattr/dotfiles/README.md

 ### Keyboard Mapping Under GNOME/Wayland

-I'm trying GNOME-under-Wayland now, which means the `.Xmodmap` file does nothing anymore, so the alternative as I see it is to edit system files to get what I had before.
+I tried GNOME-under-Wayland, which means the `.Xmodmap` file does nothing anymore, so the alternative as I see it is to edit system files to get what I had before.
 The `speshul` file has my interventions, there, and I had to copy it to `/usr/share/X11/xkb/symbols/speshul`, append